ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Formatted as YYYY-MM-DD.
    * - Type of event
      - :code:`event_type`
-     - Possible values are 'Creation' and 'Death'.
+     - Possible values are "Creation" and "Death".

 Tax W-2 & 1099